 Can Students Learn Yoga from Scratch with Videos?

 As educational and as well-made as Yoga videos can be, they may not be suitable for true beginners.
-There are plenty of instructional videos and DVDs about Yoga for beginners, but many personal variables can get in the way.
-By getting some in-person instruction first, you can ensure that you are performing your poses properly.
+There are plenty of instructional streaming videos and DVDs about Yoga for beginners, but many personal variables can get in the way.
+By getting some live instruction first, you can ensure that you are practicing properly.
 With the guidance of a skilled Yoga instructor, you will receive the personalized attention that you need to get off to the best possible start.
 Therefore, learning the basics of Yoga for beginners at home with a video is a reality.

 Developing Self-Confidence at Home